stdlib-js/stdlib/docs/packages.md

 $ make TESTS_FILTER=.*/pattern/to/identify/your/package/.* test
 ```

 Once a package is complete and tested, you are ready to request that your contribution be reviewed and officially included in stdlib!
 Hurray!
+Woot woot!

 <section class="links">